 What to Do in Florence in Only One Day

 The west coast of Italy is resplendent with steep overlooks, precariously perched cliffside apartments and white-knuckle hairpin turns as your motor coach inches along the cliff-hanging roadway.
 Sleepy fishing villages are contrasted by busy seaports.
 But a Mediterranean cruise that includes Livorno makes getting to the heart of this medieval city very easy.

 With a very limited amount of time to spend in Florence, here are my four not-to-be-missed suggestions to visit.
-But first, you have to get to Florence.
+But first, you have to get to Florence from the cruise port.

-There are three easy options for getting to beautiful Florence; by shore excursion, a train from Livorno or renting a car.
+There are three easy options to visit beautiful Florence; by shore excursion, a train from Livorno or a car rental.

 It’s the oldest bridge in Florence and is a favorite for photographers and artists from around the world.
 Once home to Florence’s butcher shops and ensuing odor, the bridge was long ago converted into a haven for goldsmiths and jewelers.
 Walk across the bridge, look over the sides in both directions and take a scenic walk along the narrow sidewalk that parallels the River Arno.
 Watch out for traffic!